femou1/pb-handbooks/pb_gamerules.md

 If you are not 13 and up, feel free to reach out to a moderator on another platform or through PMs.

-Last Updated: January 31st, 2024
+Last Updated: Feb 25th, 2024
 (March 20th, 2022: Added Bypassed Audios because apparently it's hard for some to realize you *shouldn't* play them anyway!)
 (Sept 10th, 2022:: Added Voice Chat rule, Updated MRK rule, & added Pinewood Weapon bans) (Dec 27th, 2022: Last Update: Updated information regarding FPS unlockers under the Exploiting rule) (Feb 13th, 2023: Update PBST handbook link)
-(July 26th, 2023: Updated Boombox "Bypassed" audio definition & added Boombox bans) (Sept 11th, 2023: Remove mention of FPS unlockers being a cause for divisional moderations) Last Update: Removed Auto-Clickers from Exploiting section, added its own section.
+(July 26th, 2023: Updated Boombox "Bypassed" audio definition & added Boombox bans) (Sept 11th, 2023: Remove mention of FPS unlockers being a cause for divisional moderations) (Jan 31st, 2024: Removed Auto-Clickers from Exploiting section, added its own section.
 No longer a gamebannable offense.
-Updated Harassment rule to explain possible bans.
+Updated Harassment rule to explain possible bans.)
+Last Update: Moved the excess of MRK details under a details dropdown to clean up rules a little bit.
+No rules were changed/added/removed.

 -------------------------